HL7-DaVinci/CRD/server/README.md

 You can also run the gradle task `buildReact` in the `server` directory to do the same thing.
 Alternatively, running the bash script itself using `./buildout.sh` with `node_interfaces` as a working directory.

+## The embedded CDS-Library

+As described above, the CDS-Library can be cloned from github for embedded use with the "localDb".
+To clone with a different branch named some-other-branch:

+	CRD$ gradle :server:embedCdsLibrary -Pbranch=some-other-branch

+To update the embedded CDS-Library repository:

+	CRD$ gradle :server:updateCdsLibrary

+To switch branches on the already cloned CDS-Library repository:

+	CRD$ gradle :server:updateCdsLibrary -Pbranch=some-other-branch

 ## The integrated smart app